- General use of FORSbase

 Why can I not access the data although I am registered in FORSbase?

-Access to the data available through FORSbase catalogue is possible only once your e-mail address is validated by FORS (which takes usually around 1 to 2 working days).
+Signing up in FORSbase, you will access to the data available through FORSbase catalogue as soon as your e-mail address is validated by FORS (which takes usually around 1 to 2 working days).
 To facilitate this process, we ask you to sign up using your institutional e-mail address (linked to your university, research institution, etc.) and to fill in the field “Institution/s, with name + address (main institution on top)”.

 This control allows restricting access to the data to authorised people and ensuring that the data are used in a competent and informed way.